~ Flatbread in a hurry? Easy No-Yeast Indian Naan ~

 From biryani to vindaloo, whenever I cook Indian fare, I can't, in good conscience, serve it without flatbread.
 My Indian girlfriends have all explained to me the integral role their many varieties of flatbread (and crepes) play in their very diverse Indian culture and cuisine.
 Every Indian cook knows how to make their family's traditional breads, and, every Indian cook serves one or more types every day with almost every meal.
 Not making it is not an option.
 That's that.

 India is very complex culturally, geographically and religiously.
 Over the centuries, Indian food has been influenced by many foreign cuisines due to invasions and the rules imposed by those governments.
-During times of upheaval, it was often necessary for large populaces (who for generations had lived their entire lives in one region of India with their religious culture and cuisine) to migrate to another region.
+During times of upheaval, it was often necessary for large populaces (who for generations had lived their entire lives in one region of India with their religious culture and cuisine) to migrate to another region, or region-to-region.

 This slow, logistical cross-pollination of religious beliefs and food traditions, mixed with the 'politics du jour', makes it hard for Western cooks to decide 'right or wrong' when it comes to preparing many Indian dishes, as, cooking styles vary from state to state, town to town, and cook to cook.
 Example: I've learned from three Indian woman and they all do things differently.